Contexter/FountainAI-Book/README.md

 # FountainAI: Designing a Scalable AI-Driven Storytelling System

-> Managing AWS, Kong Gateway, and OpenSearch with OpenAPI as the Single Source of Truth
+> Managing AWS, Kong Gateway, and OpenSearch with OpenAPI as the Single Source of Truth ...well, almost :)

 ## Introduction